dorontal/user-skel/README.md

-# user-skel
+# new-user-skel
-Skeleton files and directories to modify the standard Ubuntu setup for new users.
-Activate via bin/activate_skel.
+Sets up a new user on Ubuntu machines for Tracktunes development